hshim1/aggregate-gene-expression/README.md

 ## Required packages and dependencies

-## function to extract gene ontology ids from GO database
+## Part 1: Generation of gene lists of interest from gene ontology (GO) and MSigDB databases

 extract_GO_genes